luckofcanuck/vschool-assignments/exercises/angular-todo/README.md

 I use angular to get, post, and delete items from an api on a simple webpage.
+I updated this app to use services for the http requests.